 Selfishly, teaching makes me a better singer.
 If I didn’t spend hours every week helping you sing powerfully and free, I would have far fewer tools at my vocal fingertips.
 When I’m working on my own material, I step back and ask myself what I would tell you in this situation.
 It always helps.
 So, thank YOU for that!

 Are you a good witch or a bad witch?

 I’m definitely a Glinda.

 Re: Wicked.
 Did you know the notes for “🎵Unliiiimited” are the same four notes as the beginning of “Somewhere Over the Rainbow”?
 See what Mr. Schwartz did there?
-(I learned that from my Music Theatre Literature students at Elon, BTW.)
+(I learned that from my Music Theatre Literature students Andrew Purdy, Emma Vance, and Jasmine Walters, BTW.)

 Oh! you wanna know what kind of teacher I am.

 Bottom line–I want you to feel safe, seen, and heard.
 Singing is vulnerable.
 It’s your expression.
 It’s the material of your soul.
 I hold my privilege to be your guide-on-the-side as sacred.